Course Content and Outcome Guide for COMM 215

 - Special Fee:

 Course DescriptionProblem solving aspects of small group activities.
 Includes process and task, leadership, verbal and non-verbal messages in the small group, norms and roles, conflict reduction, and decision making.
 Focuses on theory and practice.
 COMM 100 recommended.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course